The Last Days: The Ascension of Christ (In Like Manner)

 • Dan 7:13 KJV I saw in the night visions, and, behold, one like the Son of man came with the clouds of heaven, and came to the Ancient of days, and they brought him near before him.

-John could only say that the One he now saw was like the Son of Man, a term used by Daniel in his Messianic Prophecy.
+John could only say that the One he saw was like the Son of Man described by Daniel in his Messianic prophecy.

 • 1Jn 1:1 KJV That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon, and our hands have handled, of the Word of life;

-'...and our hands have handled...'
-John had seen and touched Jesus during His earthly ministry; he witnessed His Transfiguration and was one of those taught by Him for forty days after His Resurrection.
+'and our hands have handled' John had seen and touched Jesus during His earthly ministry; he witnessed His transfiguration and was one of those taught by Him for forty days after His resurrection.
+If we also take into consideration the post resurrection appearances of Christ to 500 witnesses, we must conclude they already knew what Jesus looked like.
+Yet, clearly there was a significant difference between Christ prior to His ascension and Christ of the Revelation.

 • 1Jn 3:2 KJV Beloved, now are we the sons of God, and it doth not yet appear what we shall be: but we know that, when he shall appear, we shall be like him; for we shall see him as he is.

-'...for we shall see him as he is...'
-John wrote in his 1st Epistle ‘…it doth not yet appear what we shall be…’ then added ‘…when he shall appear, we shall be like him; for we shall see him as he is...’
+'for we shall see him as he is' John wrote in his 1st Epistle ‘it doth not yet appear what we shall be’ then added ‘when he shall appear, we shall be like him; for we shall see him as he is’.
+Why did John make this statement if he believed Jesus would return looking the same as at His ascension?

 A Quote from Adam Clarke's Commentary on the Bible